codgician/mlnx-ofed-nixos/README.md

 This flake provides:

-- `overlays.default` for adding packages into your `pkgs`
+- `overlays.default` for adding packages into your `pkgs`.
-- `nixosModules.default` for easy configuration
+- `nixosModules.default` for easy configuration.
 - `nixosModules.setupCacheAndOverlays` for configure cache and overlays automatically.

 A simple example flake would be: